 What is MIM?

-CMG is one of the only manufacturers in the UK that offers MIM even though the method itself has been around since the 1970s.
+CMG are the only MIM company in the UK to facilitate he complete MIM process in house even though the method itself has been around since the 1970s.

 It offers a manufacturing capability of producing precise, complex parts in large quantities in metal – and therefore greater design freedom than many other production processes.